NLnetLabs/krill/README.md

 We plan to have an initial version implemented around the third quarter of 2019.
-After this we look at more advanced features, robustness improvements and more...
+After this we look at more advanced features, robustness improvements, and more...

 ## Quick start

 At this point in time, and until a basic Certificate Authority is implemented, running Krill is interesting mostly for developers.
-So, the following instructions are somewhat developer centric.
+This means the following instructions are somewhat developer centric.

 We will do proper packaging and a Docker image in the future, but for now you